R-J96/stainFuser/README.md

 Notes:
 - masks must have the same name as given slide e.g. for `slide0.svs` mask must be named `slide0.png`
-- Inference requires a high memory GPU, for example, using a batch size of 8 requires ...
-GB GPU RAM with 512x512 images.
+- GPU requirements.
+Using a batch size of 8 requires ~18 GB GPU RAM for 512x512 images with fp16 precision, with a batch size of 32 ~50GB GPU RAM is needed with the same settings.
 The image size is the main factor in the amount of GPU memory used.
 The default config in the WSI processing engine uses 512x512 tiles at 0.5MPP as StainFuser performs better with larger images.

 <!-- </details> -->
 ### Tile level